casszhao/INF4000.github.io/README.md

 * if you already know the relevent function or package, you could go check the documentation to seek some inspiration
 * if not, ofc, it is![a](google.png)time !

 This time, let s try both ways just to practice.
+We try the documentation first.

 By checking the [documentation](https://ggplot2.tidyverse.org/reference/scale_continuous.html) for the function ```scale_x_continuous``` as we found above, we can see a detailed description for all the available arguments for ```scale_x_continuous```.